tidyverse/dplyr/revdep/problems.md

     update_tau_pb: no visible binding for global variable ‘.’
     Undefined global functions or variables:
       . gi hj label y
     ```

+## Newly fixed

+*   checking whether package ‘gemini’ can be installed ...
+ERROR
+    ```
+    Installation failed.
+    See ‘/Users/romainfrancois/git/revdep/dplyr/revdep/checks.noindex/gemini/old/gemini.Rcheck/00install.out’ for details.
+    ```

+## In both

+*   checking for hidden files and directories ...
+NOTE
+    ```
+    Found the following hidden files and directories:
+      .github
+    These were most likely included in error.
+See section ‘Package structure’ in the ‘Writing R Extensions’ manual.
+    ```

 # gender